hakavlad/le9-patch/README.md

 ## How to get it

-- The kernel build with the patch is available for Fedora 33: https://copr.fedorainfracloud.org/coprs/atim/kernel-futex/;
+- The kernel build with the patch is available for Fedora 33 and 34: https://copr.fedorainfracloud.org/coprs/atim/kernel-futex/;
 - [pf-kernel](https://gitlab.com/post-factum/pf-kernel/-/wikis/README) provides the file pages protection (with own le9 implementation) by default since [v5.10-pf2](https://gitlab.com/post-factum/pf-kernel/-/tags/v5.10-pf2).

 ## Resources